cblevins/sp21-dig-stud/schedule.md

 - Ted Underwood, ["Seven ways humanists are using computers to understand text"](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/) *The Stone and the Shell*, June 4, 2015.

 _Assignments_
-- Complete Week 6 homework.
+- Complete Week 6 Python homework.

 _In Class_
-- Using Python to Work with Text
+- Using Python to work with text

 ### Week 7, 10/16: Visualization